 - Shut the car doors and turn off all accessories — lights, radio, etc.

-- Turn the key and hold it for no longer than 10 seconds.
+- Turn the key, or push the start button, and hold it for no longer than 10 seconds.

 - If your engine doesn’t start but you see dashboard lights, you have some battery power.